iPhone 11/11 Pro (Max) Stuck on Apple Logo: What to Do Now?

-The first, and perhaps easiest solution, is waiting until the battery on your iPhone 11/11 Pro (Max) dies completely to turn the device off.
+The first, and perhaps the easiest solution, is waiting until the battery on your iPhone 11/11 Pro (Max) dies completely to turn the device off.
 After this, you simply charge the iPhone 11/11 Pro (Max) back up to full charge and turn it on to see whether the device has been reset.

-Of course, this method doesn’t actually fix anything, but if the device has a slight glitch, this can be a great way to reset it and is well worth a try; despite nothing being guaranteed.
+Of course, this method doesn't fix anything, but if the device has a slight glitch, this can be a great way to reset it and is well worth a try; despite nothing being guaranteed.

 2.2 Force restart iPhone 11/11 Pro (Max)

 The second option you have is to try and force a restart of your iOS device.
 You’ll do this to kickstart your device back into working, and hopefully making it more responsive.
-This should reset any problems you’re having, but like the first method, this may not be the best approach if your phone is frozen stuck.
+This should reset any problems you’re having, but as the first method, this may not be the best approach if your phone is frozen stuck.